“If it’s a funeral, let’s have the best funeral ever.”

 Regardless, can we really look back at something and try and explain why when we’re so close to it?
 It was only last April when the band played Madison Square Garden and closed the curtain on LCD.
 One of the things Murphy said in the Q&A after the film when asked whether he missed it, was along the lines of “Not yet.
 It doesn’t make a difference yet because it’s the same normal pre or post-album time,” so it’s too soon for all of us.
 Not enough time has elapsed for nostalgia to work its way into the film.
 Sure, Murphy DJed and Al Doyle played with Hot Chip at Electric Picnic last weekend so the distance required to ruminate on the finality of the band is not quite there.

 The best the film can hope for and shows, is the aftermath of the gig, taking in the footage of a very hungover Murphy the day after, deflated from making such a big decision.
 It’s an immediacy that’s easy to relate to.

-However, Shut Up And Play The Hits is a beautiful document of the band’s last show, with memorable small moments in the exchanges between band members, the kissing couple in the audience, the giant mirrorball reflecting around the arena and the inconsolable crying fan.
+However, Shut Up And Play The Hits is a beautiful document of what happened around the band’s last show, with memorable small moments in the exchanges between band members, the kissing couple in the audience, the giant mirrorball reflecting around the arena and the inconsolable crying fan.
 The live sound, mixed by Murphy himself is superb.
 The attempt to ask why gets in the way of the energy of the film somewhat but if it’s a problem for you, remember that the physical release of the film features the full standalone concert.
 You wanted the hits?
 Wait for the DVD.